-No notification has been filed for the Kempen (Lux) Global Value Fund, MercLan Global Equity and MercLan Patrimonium in Germany and units in these Sub-Funds may not be publicly marketed to Investors within the Federal Republic of Germany.
+No notification has been filed for three sub-funds in Germany and units in these Sub-Funds may not be publicly marketed to Investors within the Federal Republic of Germany.

 10.14.2 Publications

 All necessary information for Investors i.e. the Articles of Incorporation, Full Prospectus, Key Information Document, Annual and Semi-Annual Reports and issue and redemption prices, may be obtained free of charge from the Management Company.